February

 Physical Activity Tracking Challenge:

-Track your physical activity minutes during January.
-If you reach the required goal, submit your minutes at https://www.laxymca.org/employee-wellness by February 5th to be entered in the drawing to earn a meal with a coworker.
+Track your physical activity minutes during March.
+If you reach the required goal, submit your minutes at https://www.laxymca.org/employee-wellness by April 5th to be entered in the drawing to earn a meal with a coworker. *If you are unable to submit your completed documentation by using the link above, you may send it to me by email ([email protected]) or place your paper copy in my mailbox at either branch by the deadline.

 Your Wellness Matters Team Logo.png